-The most important part of the raw data processing is the searching for diffraction peaks, since the peak positions and intensities are the actual input to the search-match calculation (i.e. the qualitative phase analysis).
+If you intend to use the normal peak-based search-match function for qualitative analysis, the most important part of the raw data processing is the searching for diffraction peaks, since the peak positions and intensities are the actual input to this.
 Match! uses the well-known second-derivative method10 to perform the peak searching.

-In order to get an initial set of peak data (that can be fine-tuned later), run the automatic peak searching by selecting the menu command "Pattern/Peak searching/Peak search", by pressing the keyboard shortcut <Ctrl+K>, or by clicking on the corresponding toolbar button Alternatively, a peak search is carried out automatically along with profile fitting by using the menu command "Pattern/Peak searching/Peak search and fit" (or by pressing <Ctrl+Shift+K>), as described on p.
+To get an initial set of peak data (that can be fine-tuned later), run the automatic peak searching by selecting the menu command "Pattern/Peak searching/Peak search", by pressing the keyboard shortcut <Ctrl+K>, or by clicking on the corresponding toolbar button L. Alternatively, a peak search is carried out automatically along with profile fitting by using the menu command "Pattern/Peak searching/Peak search and fit" (or by pressing <Ctrl+Shift+K>), as described on p.
 24) is executed without any peak data present.
 As a result, the profile fitting can be used as an alternative to the normal peak searching, both manually as well as during the automatic raw data processing.

-Before running the peak searching we strongly recommend to check and maybe correct the background.
+Before running the peak search we strongly recommend to check and maybe correct the background.
 You should always keep in mind that if the background is too high in certain parts of the diffraction pattern, this may prohibit the detection of peaks in this area!
 You could e.g. try to reduce the background flexibility by pressing <Ctrl+F3> one or two times (<Cmd+F3> on the Mac).